Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 * Finally we will sort the alignment with:
   `samtools sort`

-This will take around 30 minutes so we will use `&> alignment.out &` to redirect the commands process to a file and to run the command in the background.
+This will take around 30 minutes so we will use `&> alignment.out &` to redirect the process to a file and to run the command in the background.

-After adding the pipes in between steps this makes the command we will run:
+After adding the pipes in between steps the command looks like this:
 ~~~
 bwa mem -t 4 ../medaka/consensus.fasta ../../data/illumina_fastq/ERR2935805.fastq | samtools view - -Sb | samtools sort - -@4 -o short_read_alignment.bam &> alignment.out &
 ~~~